 Ice-packs or heating pads can help reduce inflammation and relieve muscle stiffness.
 Over-the-counter pain medications can bring temporary relief to the pain in the neck.
 Stretching, regular exercises, gentle neck massages, and physical therapy can be beneficial in neck pain.
 Exercising your neck by slowly moving your neck from side-to-side can be helpful.

-Understanding Cervical Neck Pain
+Cervical Neck Pain

 The neck, also known as the cervical spine, contains seven vertebrae responsible for holding the full weight of your head in place.
 The flexibility of the spine and neck muscles allow your head to turn and flex, creating the movement you need.
 When you experience cervical neck pain, this indicates that the alignment of the vertebrae is not proper or that there is inflammation in the muscles there.
 Overextending, repetitive motion falls, forceful impacts to the head and extended sitting can create this type of tension and pressure.

-Getting Neck Pain Treatment in Portland
+Neck Pain Chiropractic Treatment

 You can get chiropractic neck pain treatment in Portland, OR, that’s tailored to your individual needs.
 When you come in to see our Portland chiropractors, we’ll conduct a full examination to determine the underlying cause of your pain.
 We’ll then recommend a treatment right for you.
 This may include manual adjustments of the spinal column to reduce pressure on the nerves and discs.
 Spinal adjustments are not painful, but the chiropractor will use gentle force to properly position the vertebrae.